Backwardation vs Contango: Why the Shape of the Futures Curve Matters

 Backwardation Defined

-Backwardation is present when a commodity’s futures curve slopes downward—meaning the nearest contract or spot price trades at a higher level than future maturities.
-If you check the quotes for monthly contracts, you might see, for instance:
+Backwardation occurs when a commodity’s futures curve slopes downward.
+The nearest contract trades at a higher premium than future maturities.
+If you look at the chain:

 • Spot Price: $50